retrosnob/retrosnob.github.io/pythonbyexample.md

 ```

 ### Program 3
-This program defines a function to to find whether two occurences of a value appear consecutively (one after the other) in a list.
-It tests the function on the list [12, 45, 45, 74, 83] with n = 3.
+This program defines a function to to find whether two occurrences of a value appear consecutively (one after the other) in a list.
+It tests the function on the list [12, 93, 45, 45, 74, 28] with n = 45 and n = 32.

 ```Python
 def containsConsecutive(lst, n):